farmcp/list_app/README.md

 4. Integrate google maps for each of the lists in each city
 3. Allow users to sync with selected people they follow
 2. Allow users to click through list_items to view details on restaurants
-2. Get off of Gravatar
-5. Create JSON API so we can start the native iOS app
+2. Create JSON API so we can start the native iOS app
-5. Add SSL/https to signon
+5. Get off of Gravatar